Are you ready to get started with corporate strategy?

 David Trafford & Peter Boggis, offer some key points to keep in mind when developing a corporate strategy:

-1) “Remember that the purpose of corporate strategy is to change the trajectory of the organization to one that takes it to an improved (as opposed to default) future.
-The default future being the place it’s currently headed.
+1) “Remember that the purpose of the corporate strategy is to change the trajectory of the organization to one that takes it to an improved (as opposed to default) future.
+The default future is the place it’s currently headed.“

 To conclude this section, we’d like to share a quote from Steven J. Stowell, Ph.D. author of The Art of Strategic Leadership: How Leaders at All Levels Prepare Themselves, Their Teams, and Organizations for the Future.